Dr. Cinthia Piamonteze

 In 2007 she joined the Paul Scherrer Institute, where she was the scientist responsible for the construction and commissioning of the X-Treme beamline.
 She took an active role in the beamline optics calculation, planning of the construction and budget, as well as the end-station acceptance tests.

-Currently, she is one of the staff scientists in the X-Treme beamline and develops her own scientific projects besides giving expert support to scientific groups coming to the beamline.
+Currently, she is senior staff scientist in the X-Treme beamline.
 Her scientific interests include the discovery and investigation of novel properties at the interface between complex oxides in high quality heterostructures and the control of magnetism by electric fields.
 She is a member of beamtime proposal advisory committees and a reviewer for several scientific journals.

 Cinthia Piamonteze’s main responsibilities are the technical development of the X-Treme beamline as well as scientific and technical support of external users.
 She is also a member of different committees inside PSI and international ones.
 She is the chair for the organization of the PSI school for master students, the PSI delegate for the experiment environment workgroup within LEAPS.
 Since 2010 she is in the PSI committee for equal opportunities, which is responsible for proposing projects to support work/life balance, balanced gender representation in natural sciences at PSI, as well as to spark the interest of the young generation in natural sciences.
 Since 2019 she is a member of the research committee at PSI (Forschungskommission - FoKo), which, among other tasks, is responsible for reviewing scientific proposals that require PSI funding.